gaspachoo/EEG-Based-Stress-Recognition-Using-Neural-Networks/README.md

-# 🧠 EEG-Based Stress Level Classification Using CNNs
+main_reg# 🧠 EEG-Based Stress Level Classification Using CNNs

 ## 📌 Project Overview
 This project explores the application of **Convolutional Neural Networks (CNNs)** for classifying stress levels based on **EEG data**.
 It includes data preprocessing, model training, and evaluation, aiming to improve classification accuracy through advanced neural network architectures and signal processing techniques.